 Don't miss out!
 Join the thousands of people who subscribe to our once-daily email with all the best travel news.
 Some links on this page may pay me a commission - as always, thanks for your support if you use them

-Last month, I traveled with my son to Nevada, California, and Arizona, taking advantage of some of the cheap one way car rentals into Arizona.
+Recently, I traveled with my son to Nevada, California, and Arizona, taking advantage of some of the cheap one way car rentals into Arizona.
 We flew in Sunday night to Las Vegas, and early Monday morning, we stopped by to visit Hoover Dam, located on the Colorado River and the border between Nevada and Arizona.

 What to do when you visit Hoover Dam